GabeDuarteM/semantic-release-chrome/other/MAINTAINING.md

 As a maintainer, you're fine to make your branches on the main repo or on your own fork.
 Either way is fine.

-When we receive a pull request, a travis build is kicked off automatically (see the `.travis.yml` for what runs in the travis build).
-We avoid merging anything that breaks the travis build.
+When we receive a pull request, a github workflow is kicked off automatically (check `.github/workflows/nodejs.yml` for more info).
+We avoid merging anything that breaks the build.

 Please review PRs and focus on the code rather than the individual.
 You never know when this is someone's first ever PR and we want their experience to be as positive as possible, so be